lulumengyi/lulumengyi.github.io/index.md

 embedding pre-training for **user-behavior network**

-Outside of academia and industry, I have worked part-time as a **photographer**, serving hundreds of clients.
-Additionally, I worked as an **outdoor guide** in Beijing.
-I’m also passionate about running.
-I have completed three **marathons** and multiple half-marathons.
-I also have a keen interest in cooking, reading, and writing.

 ## Research Interests
 - **Natural Language Processing:** dialogue system, semantic analysis, relation extraction
 - **Recommendation:** information retrieval, computational advertising, search engines